bhumi1102/rails/guides/source/layouts_and_rendering.md

 <h1>Books are coming soon!</h1>
 ```

-When you navigate to `/books`, Rails will automatically render `app/views/books/index.html.erb`.
+When you navigate to `/books`, Rails will automatically find and render `app/views/books/index.html.erb`.
 And you will see "Books are coming soon!" on your screen.
 This is because Rails is using naming conventions for routes, controller actions, and view files as well as the view file location to find and render the `index` view in response to navigating to `/books`.

 This is not magic.
 It is "convention over configuration" in action.
 You can imagine that the following code implicitly exists in `BooksController` class: